SafetyPanda/jRisk/README.md

 # To Do:

-- AI
+- AI (IN PROGRESS).
 - Implement JavaFx for a nice looking board and a menu for abilities.
 - Create a class for Cards.
+(CREATED, BUT DOES NOTHING)
 - Link list for info on what territories player owns.
 - Let more than two players play.
 Started work on that.
 While travelling.

 # Questions?
   - Feel free to Fork, it's a very good base.